Soptik1290/restaurant-menu-summarizer/README.md

 ### Discussion Points

-- [cite_start]**AI Allergen Guessing:** While omitted for safety[cite: 90], the feasibility and reliability of AI predicting potential allergens based on dish names could be discussed.
+- **AI Allergen Guessing:** While omitted for safety, the feasibility and reliability of AI predicting potential allergens based on dish names could be discussed.
 - **Tesseract Accuracy:** For OCR, Tesseract's accuracy can vary.
 Exploring alternative OCR services (cloud-based or other models) could be a future step if accuracy is insufficient.
 - **PDF Complexity:** Currently handles text extraction from PDFs.
 More complex PDFs with layered text or unusual formatting might require more advanced parsing techniques.